tldBear/dcsBiosDebug/README.md

 ![IntAutoWrap](manual/ScreenshotInt2.png)

-In the above example, the Integer will start from 0, increement to 2, then 4 ect, 12 times per second.
+In the above example, the Integer will start from 0, increment to 2, then 4 ect, 12 times per second.
 On reaching 65535, it'll reset to 0, and then continue to 65535 a second time. it'll then start decrementing, reset to 65535 when it reaches 0, and continue until it reaches 0 again.
 It'll then start incrementing again.